Absence of Cartan subalgebras for right-angled Hecke von Neumann algebras

 {\it Convention.} Let $X$ be a set and let $A,B \subseteq X$.
 We will briefly write $A \backslash B$ for $A \backslash (A \cap B)$.

-{\bf Acknowledgements.} The author wishes to express his gratitude to the following people: Sergey Neshveyev and the anonymous referee of an earlier version for pointing out that Theorem B needs the assumption of hyperbolicity.
-Lukasz Garncarek and Adam Skalski for enlightening discussions on Hecke-von Neumann algebras which eventually led to a simplification in one of the proofs.
+{\bf Acknowledgements.} The author wishes to express his gratitude to the following people: Sergey Neshveyev, Lukasz Garncarek and Adam Skalski for enlightening discussions on Hecke-von Neumann algebras.
+The anonymous referees for several comments that led to significant improvements of the paper.